As you may know, we have the annual hard fork of 2017 coming up soon. The hard fork will be version 0.17. Here’s what node operators need to know.

 Support for Segwit transactions embedded in pay-to-script-hash transactions.
 This reduces transaction fees by up to 50%.

-NAME_UPDATEoperations into one transaction.
-This makes it so users (particularly name sellers and registrars) can transfer names and profiles to new owners more easily, since the sender can include the receiver’s desired zone file instead of forcing the receiver to have to issue a subsequent
+Option to combine NAME_RENEW, NAME_TRANSFER, and NAME_UPDATE operations into one transaction.
+This makes it so users (particularly name sellers and registrars) can transfer names and profiles to new owners more easily, since the sender can include the receiver’s desired zone file instead of forcing the receiver to have to issue a subsequent NAME_UPDATE of their own.

 A 10x BTC cost reduction.
 This is a planned yearly adjustment that, in this case, drops BTC cost by a factor of 10.
 This is to compensate for the rise the BTC/USD exchange rate over this past year.